ehiaig/ehiaig/README.md

 ✨ I believe that there is so much left to build... and I'm looking to collaborate and contribute to build a future where data can be leveraged to serve people, create value, and improve quality of life.

-Whenever I'm not building, you can find me learning Spanish, French or by the beach side 🌱 eating turkey with a glass of yogurt.
+🔭 Whenever I'm not building, you can find me learning Spanish, French or by the beach side eating turkey with a glass of yogurt.🌱😋

-Currently, I drive engeering at [Vesicash](https://vesicash.com) and write technical articles at [devMoment](https://devmoment.com)
+⚡ Currently, I drive engeering at [Vesicash](https://vesicash.com) and I write technical articles at [devMoment](https://devmoment.com)
 <!--
 **ehiaig/ehiaig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.